Dhanush-Nandh/01.Logistics_Operations_Analysis/README.md

 # 01.Logistics Operations Analysis

 ## Project Overview
 **Logistics Operations & Asset Performance Analytics:** This project is a full-cycle data solution for a trucking firm, transforming three years of raw operational logs into an executive-level reporting system.
-Using SQL Server for engineering and Power BI for visualization, I converted 14 relational datasets into actionable views.
-The project focuses on surfacing "hidden" costs—such as revenue analysis, fuel surcharge gaps, underutilized assets, and driver retention trends—that directly impact a fleet's bottom line.
+Using **SQL Server** for data engineering and **Power BI** for visualization, I converted **14 relational datasets** into a streamlined reporting layer.
+The project focuses on surfacing "hidden" costs—such as revenue analysis, fuel surcharge gaps, underutilized assets, and driver retention trends—to provide a 360-degree view of fleet profitability and risk.

 ## Tools Used
-* **SQL Server(SSMS):** Data cleaning, ETL (Extract, Transform, Load), JOINing tables, Exploratory Data Analysis (EDA), and building a reporting layer via SQL Views.
+* **SQL Server(SSMS):** Utilized for comprehensive data cleaning, ETL processes, and complex data engineering to build the project's foundational reporting layer via SQL Views.
-* **Power BI:** Star Schema data modeling, and interactive visuals using DAX for performance KPIs.
+* **Power BI:** Employed for advanced data visualization, multidimensional DAX modeling, and the creation of interactive, executive-level dashboards.
-* **Logistics Domain Knowledge:** Applied industry expertise to define "at-risk" or KPI metrics for assets.
+* **Logistics Domain Knowledge:** Applied industry-specific expertise to define and establish fleet KPIs.

 ## The Data
-The dataset is a comprehensive Logistics Operations Database 🔗 [Kaggle source](https://www.kaggle.com/datasets/yogape/logistics-operations-database)
-, consisting of 14 CSV files representing:
+The dataset is a comprehensive Logistics Operations Database 🔗 [Kaggle source](https://www.kaggle.com/datasets/yogape/logistics-operations-database), consisting of 14 CSV files representing:
 * **Core Tables:** `drivers`, `trucks`, `trailers`, `customers`, `facilities`, `routes`
 * **Transaction Tables:** `loads`, `trips`, `fuel_purchases`, `maintenance_records`, `delivery_events`, `safety_incidents`
 * **Aggregated Metrics:** `driver_monthly_metrics`, `truck_utilization_metrics`